 Pola’s volunteering roles inspired her to begin her police career.
 Her colleagues assured her that speaking multiple languages would be valued and encouraged her to apply to become a PC.

 From volunteer to PC

-Five years ago, Pola turned her volunteering into a vocation and joined Avon and Somerset Police as a police constable working within the response team, where she dealt with incidents including thefts, assaults, domestic incidents, road traffic collisions and much more.
+Seven years ago, Pola turned her volunteering into a vocation and joined Avon and Somerset Police as a police constable working within the response team, where she dealt with incidents including thefts, assaults, domestic incidents, road traffic collisions and much more.
 Pola then moved to the operational support unit, supporting with keeping public order at festivals and football matches, as well as searching for most wanted offenders and missing people.
-Pola has recently been successful in her application to join the mounted section, a dream of Pola’s since childhood.
+Pola recently started at the mounted section as a full-time mounted officer.

 In addition to loving her work, Pola has found her initial fears were unfounded.
 “I was so worried before I joined that my accent and nationality would be seen negatively, but all I get is positive feedback and gratitude from various departments I assisted.” says Pola.